The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Methodology

 A final point to note is that the dust correction to the UV luminosity can be quite large ($A_{1600} \gtrsim 2.5$~mag) in some galaxies in our sample.
-We have thus checked that the conclusions do not change even if we replace the dust-corrected UV-based SFRs (SFR$_\mathrm{UV,corr}$) with the UV$+$IR-based SFRs (SFR$_\mathrm{UV+IR}$; if available) which are the sum of the UV-based SFR but not corrected for dust attenuation and the SFR based on the total IR luminosity.
+We have thus checked that the conclusions do not change even if we replace the dust-corrected UV-based SFRs (SFR$_\mathrm{UV,corr}$) with the UV$+$IR-based SFRs (SFR$_\mathrm{UV+IR}$; if available), which are the sum of the UV-based SFRs but not corrected for dust attenuation and the SFR based on the total IR luminosity.
 For the latter, we utilized the public ``super-deblended'' catalog presented in \citet{2018ApJ...864...56J}.
-These two SFRs are in broad agreement, and no substantial population of heavily obscured starbursting galaxies were not found in our sample.
+These two SFRs are in broad agreement, and no substantial population of heavily obscured starbursting galaxies was found in our sample.
 We present SFRs using the IR photometric data and the corresponding results from the reanalysis in Appendix \ref{sec:Appendix:reanalysis}.

-\subsection{Flux calibration of the VIMOS spectra}
+\subsection{Flux Calibration of the VIMOS Spectra}

-In this study, we will measure the excess absorption based on the comparison between the observed zCOSMOS spectra (and stacks of spectra) and the best-fit templates that were obtained from the broad-, medium-, and narrow-band SED fitting.
-It should be recalled that these SED fits neither included a UV bump feature in the assumed attenuation curve, nor considered photometric filters that were in the vicinity of the (rest-frame) wavelength of the UV bump feature.
-The comparison requires an accurate spectro-photometric calibration of the observed spectrum and, in particular, correction of the slit-losses which are likely to depend on the wavelength.
-This correction is also based on the broad- and medium-band photometry, and is separately calculated for each of the individual spectra that are produced from the standard zCOSMOS-deep reduction process.
-These spectra do have a nominal flux calibration applied to all spectra based on standard star observations, but do not include effects such as slit-width, inaccuracies in slit-centering and the effects of atmospheric dispersion.
+In this study, we will measure the excess absorption based on the comparison between the observed zCOSMOS spectra (and stacks of spectra) and the model spectra that were obtained from the broad-, medium-, and narrowband SED fitting.
+It should be recalled that these SED fits neither included a UV bump feature in the assumed attenuation curve nor considered photometric filters that were in the vicinity of the wavelength of the UV bump feature.
+The comparison requires an accurate spectrophotometric calibration of the observed spectrum and, in particular, correction of the slit losses that are likely to depend on the wavelength.
+This correction is also based on the broad- and medium-band photometry and separately calculated for each of the individual spectra that are produced from the standard zCOSMOS-deep reduction process.
+These spectra do have a nominal flux calibration applied to all spectra based on standard star observations, but they do not include effects such as slit width, inaccuracies in slit centering, and the effects of atmospheric dispersion.
 It is clear that a key requirement is that this correction must not induce any spurious feature in the spectra that may mimic any excess absorption due to the UV bump.